BitPhinix/slate-yjs/docs/README.md

 Slate-yjs aims to be the go-to collaboration solution for slate.
 Get started in seconds, scale to infinity, customize to your heart's content.

-> **⚠️ This is the active development branch for the new version of slate-yjs.
-Don't use any code in here in production.
-Things will break and the api will change. ⚠️**

 ### Sponsors 💖

 I'm currently looking for sponsors to fund the further development of slate-yjs.
 These awesome sponsors already fund the development: